AdamsApple05/BinomialOptionModel/README.md

 # BinomialOptionModel
-Program designed to price any European option using the binomial option pricing method.
+Program designed to price any European or American option using the binomial option pricing method.